DLR-SC/cpacs2to3/README.md

  - Adds uIDs, that are required by the new CPACS 3 definition.
  - Conversion of the guide curve geometry.
 CPACS 3 uses a different definition of the guide curves, where we have to convert the geometry.
  - Conversion of the wing structure, including recomputation of eta/xsi coordinates to the new definition.
- - Increments the CPACS version number to 3.
+ - Increments the CPACS version number to 3.1
+ - Conversion of material stiffness properties

 ## How does does it work?
 We are using TiXI to transform the xml.
 This is the easy part.
 The hard part is the geometry conversion.
 To support this process, we use both the TiGL 2 and the TiGL 3 library that are able to compute the geometries for both cpacs standards.